 In 2019, the second research domain was the narrative coherence in VR/AR experiences.
 The starting point here was the evident tension between strategies based on ‘story-telling’ and those based on ‘story-finding’—between makers trying to communicate a particular narrative, and users being free to explore and find their own—often different—stories.

-As you read this, we are currently deep into the third year of the R&D Program, building on the knowledge and experimentation of our findings.
-The next steps of the program are coming together, and new connections are being forged.
+As you read this, we are currently starting the fourth year of the R&D Program, building on the knowledge and experimentation of our findings.
+The next steps of the program are being explored, and new connections are being forged.
 The 2020-2021 research initiative will explore the battery of augmentation technologies and techniques used by communities, documentary makers, and artists to claim, reclaim, and reimagine their public spaces, both physically and digitally.

 An integral component of the research program is the R&D Summit, a think tank event for experts from all corners of the interactive and immersive storytelling industry to explore next steps in developing the medium.
 The program presents information gained from research, case studies, prototypes, and demos of interactive and immersive storytelling experiments in progress, and cross-sector expert meetings.
 By invitation only.

 Through our living lab framework, all festival projects and participants contribute to our growing ecosystem of research and development.
 The R&D Summit, DocLab Exhibition, Interactive Conference, and DocLab live events all play a role, to name but a few components.
 Artists working in the field of interactive/immersive media have the opportunity to participate in the R&D Program through the annual IDFA DocLab Call for Festival Submissions and our Open Call for R&D Proposals, which both open up during the first half of the year.
 To learn about other avenues for involvement, sign up for IDFA’s new media mailing, and keep an eye on this page.

 IDFA DocLab is supported by the Ministry of Economic Affairs and Climate Policy of the Netherlands, CLICKNL, Gieskes-Strijbis Fonds, Netherlands Film Fund, Flanders Audiovisual Fund, VIVE, VIVEPORT, and Special Friends+.